 The first part of this guidance focuses specifically on putting victims at the heart of the response to anti-social behaviour.
-We know that, where left unchecked, anti-social behaviour can have an overwhelming impact on its victims and in some cases, on the wider community.
-Therefore, the formal Anti-social Behaviour Case Review, commonly known as the Community Trigger, is an important safety net in ensuring that victims' voices are heard.
+We know that, where left unchecked, anti-social behaviour can have an overwhelming impact on its victims and, in some cases, on the wider community.
+Therefore, the formal Anti-social Behaviour Case Review, formerly known as the Community Trigger, is an important safety net in ensuring that victims' voices are heard.

-It is important that victims can easily access information about how to apply for a formal review and in what circumstances they can do so.
-We have made changes to the Guidance to emphasise the importance of victim representation at the case review and for independent perspectives to be involved in the review.
-The Community Remedy also gives victims a say in out-of-court punishments where the perpetrator of the anti-social behaviour is dealt with through a community resolution disposal.
+It is important that victims can easily access information about how to apply for a formal ASB Case Review and in what circumstances they can do so.
+We have previously made changes to the Guidance to emphasise the importance of victim representation during the ASB Case Review process and for independent perspectives to be involved in the review.
+The Community Remedy also gives victims a say in out-of-court punishments where the perpetrator of the antisocial behaviour is dealt with through a community resolution disposal.
+It is important that local agencies are aware of the Community Remedy when dealing with cases of anti-social behaviour, and to consider what is the best outcome for all those involved.
+In October 2022 we published the ASB Principles which seek to describe a consistent approach to understanding and addressing Anti-social Behaviour (ASB) in local communities.